jamf/regatta/docs/usage_delete_range.md

     127.0.0.1:8443 regatta.v1.KV/DeleteRange
 ```

-Additionaly, we can supply `"prev_kvs": "true"` to the request,
+Additionaly, `"prev_kvs": "true"` could be supplied to the request,
-which would return the previous key-value pair we upserted with
+which would return the previous key-value pairs affected by the delete,
-the request, if any exists.
+if any exist.